How do I get started?

 What are the differences between Part 141 training and Part 61 training?

-Part 141 training have more FAA oversight, more rigid schedules, and more paperwork.
+Part 141 training have more FAA oversight, more rigid schedules.

-In what kinds of airplane will I train?
+In what kind of airplane will I train?

 At Dillon's Aviation we only use the latest aircraft.